Achievable logoAchievable logo

 • External walls

-• Valves which allow blood to flow through the chambers
+• Valves that allow blood to flow through the chambers

 • Blood vessels that carry blood to the other structures